 Picture the biblical story of the Prodigal son.
 When rapists and/or abusers come forward people seem to want to break out words like:

-Well, I see the exact opposite reaction with victims and Survivors.
+Well, we see the exact opposite reaction with victims and Survivors.

 People get extremely impatient with the healing time of the Survivors.
 It can take every minute of an entire lifetime you know.